mrgarvitoffice/LearnMint-Ai/README.md

 *   📚 **Deeper Content Integration**: Seamlessly integrate resources from platforms like YouTube and Google Books directly within the app, providing a richer, more contextual learning experience.
 *   📱 **Enhanced PWA Features**: Implement robust offline capabilities for notes, flashcards, and quizzes, allowing students to study anytime, anywhere, even without an internet connection.
 *   🎯 **Personalized Learning Paths**: Leverage AI to suggest personalized study plans and resources based on individual learning styles, progress, and goals.
-*   🖼️ **Direct AI Image Generation**: Integrate AI image generation to replace `[VISUAL_PROMPT]` placeholders in notes with actual, relevant visuals, further enhancing the learning material.
+*   🖼️ **Enhanced AI Image Integration**: Continuously refine the AI image generation within notes for even better relevance and quality, potentially offering user controls or style choices for visuals.

 ---
 Made with 🧠 and ✨ by **MrGarvit**